Golden Dawn MEP arrested after EU lamakers lift immunity | DW | 27.04.2021

 Of those convicted in October, 37 were initially taken into custody.
 Lagos was sentenced to 13 years in prison but, as a member of the European Parliament living in Brussels, he could not be detained.

-The decision paves the way for Belgian authorities to extradite him to Greece.
+The decision paves the way for Belgian authorities to extradite Lagos to Greece.

 The other Golden Dawn member who was convicted but not detained is Christos Pappas, a neo-Nazi ideologue and deputy leader of the party who is on the run.